sasha-3ap/katacoda-scenarios/tekton/finish.md

 ## Lessons Learned

 ✔ How to install a private registry with a UI
-✔ How to install the Tekton Pipeline and Triggers controller and optional Tekton Dashboard and CLI tool ✔ How to declare Pipeline and Trigger resources specific to defining a CI/CD system ✔ About various Tekton resources like Resources, Tasks, and Pipelines ✔ How to trigger a pipeline with (Github) event and inspect its progress
+✔ How to install the Tekton Pipeline and Triggers controller, Tekton Dashboard and CLI tool ✔ How to declare Pipeline and Trigger resources specific to defining a CI/CD system ✔ About various Tekton resources like Resources, Tasks, and Pipelines ✔ How to trigger a pipeline with (Github) event and inspect its progress